iDempiere-micro/idempiere-micro-docker/README.md

-# idempiere-micro-docker
+# |WIP] idempiere-micro-docker
-Docker image for iDempiere Micro
+Docker image for iDempiere Micro, Work in progress.